ubc-subbots/software-start-here/README.md

+# Joel's Explanations to Understand
+- src folder contains all code related to ROS2.
+It must contain all packages
+- CMakeLists.txt is basically a setup file that sets up the dependencies (need to figure out how this file works)
+-

 # Software Challenge

 This repository will act as a starting point for new developers in order to help them understand some of the fundamentals of ROS2 and Gazebo, and to guide the installation of the Ubuntu OS.